Alexandria, Virginia Public Transportation

 Metrorail

-There are several ways for you to get to Alexandria from Washington D.C.
+There are several ways to get to Alexandria from Washington, D.C.
 Indeed, the easiest way is with the Metrorail system.
-In the first place, this is the same Metrorail that operates in the nation’s capital.
-Secondly, it’s among the most affordable aways to get around the Greater D.C. area.
+First, this is the same Metrorail that operates in the nation’s capital.
+Secondly, it’s among the most affordable ways to get around the Greater D.C. area.
 A segment of D.C.’s Metro, it operates six color-coded rail lines.
-Of those six, the Blue and Yellow lines offers efficient public transportation service to Alexandria.
-In fact, there are four local stations including the King St.-Old Town station, in the heart of Old Alexandria.
+Of those six, the Blue and Yellow lines offer Alexandria efficient public transportation service.
+Four local stations, including the King St.-Old Town station, are in the heart of Old Alexandria.

 Related: How To Use Montreal’s Metro Subway